Small Business Bookkeeping

 Need backwork done to get prior year tax returns filed?
 They’ve got a dedicated team for that.
 Need ongoing monthly bookkeeping?
 They’ve got a dedicated team for that.
 How do they get your info?
 Simple – you connect your online bank account or credit card right to Bench’s platform, and they download the transactions for you, code them and synthesize them into financial records!
 Pricing depends on your expenses per month.
 Makes sense – more expenses typically means more transactions, and more transactions means more bookkeeping needed.
 Bench is a great option for small business owners looking for bookkeeping assistance.
 And of course, WCG will be happy to be your accountant and business advisor, and help analyze and review those beautiful financial statements with you!

-Amanda Rowles, EA is a Director at WCG, Inc., a business consultation and tax preparation firm, and is part of the business development team.
+Amanda Patten, EA is a Director at WCG, Inc., a business consultation and tax preparation firm, and is part of the business development team.